Combating vendor fraud

 - Verifying that each vendor has an assigned tax ID number and telephone number—and then verifying that this data is correct.

-- Having someone outside of the vendor setup process reviewing, and approving a list of new vendors on a monthly basis.
+- Having someone outside of the vendor setup process review, and approving a list of new vendors on a monthly basis.

 Segregation of duties

 Segregation of duties seems like a basic practice for preventing vendor fraud.
 Yet at many companies, we still find breakdowns in this vital control area.
-There should be clear divisions between the personnel receiving goods or authorizing services, those processing invoices and those processing payments.
-In addition, there should be clear divisions between those that process payments, those that receive the bank statements and those that reconcile the bank accounts.
+There should be clear divisions between the personnel receiving goods or authorizing services, those processing invoices, and those processing payments.
+In addition, there should be clear divisions between those who process payments, those who receive the bank statements, and those who reconcile the bank accounts.
 Finally, there should be a regular independent review of these functions.